francopasut/academic/content/en/authors/admin/_index.md

 ---
 Welcome to the _"Domus Verborum"_ (home of words) of F.P.

-I only write to keep my mind active and to leave some tracks.
+I only write to keep my mind active and to practise editing with Vim and Emacs.

 If someone will find something interesting among my writings I will be pleased.